 8. A strong fishy smell may indicate bacterial vaginosis

-“When you have bacterial vaginosis, the bad bacteria proliferates and makes the vaginal pH go up,” says Dr. Streicher.
+You may be wondering, why do I have a fishy smell?
+"When you have bacterial vaginosis, the bad bacteria proliferates and makes the vaginal pH go up,” says Dr. Streicher.
 The result?
 A fishy and/or rotten-egg smell.
 “It almost smells like day-old fish,” she says.

 9. A “leftover” tampon is a likely culprit if you feel you smell like a farm

-You put a tampon in and then forgot about...whoops.
+You put in a tampon and then forgot about it...whoops.
 Alongside symptoms like vaginal discharge, pelvic pressure and pain, and itching, Dr. Streicher says a very strong odor can be a giveaway.
 “It smells like a zoo…it’s a really strong, and foul smell.”
 Why?
 “The bacteria in the vagina react to old dead cells and the old blood, which creates creates the horrendous odor.”
 If you have a stuck tampon and can pull the string or get it out with your fingers, go ahead and do so.
 Otherwise, you may need to bop over to your health-care provider to help you get it out.

 There's another possible culprit for a putrid scent: Trichomoniasis, a common and curable STI.
-So if you notice this smell and there's no tampon to blame, it doesn’t hurt to visit your doctor, who will be able to prescribe antibiotics for the infection, if you have it.
+So if you notice this smell and there's no tampon to blame, it doesn’t hurt to visit your doctor, who will be able to prescribe antibiotics for the infection, if you have one.

 10. Odor and taste go hand-in-hand